evanpeikon/GSE_130646/README.md

 Before performing dimensionality reduction, I used z-transformation on my gene expression data.
 Z-transformation works by standardizing the data so that each gene has a mean of zero and a standard deviation of one, thus reducing the influence of genes with extremely high expression levels and ensuring that all genes contribute equally to the analysis.
 In the code block below, I'll show you how to perform Z-transformation:
 ```
-# z-transformation
+# perform z-transformation
 sc.pp.scale(adata_transposed, zero_center=True)
 ```
 Following Z-transformation, the I used principal component analysis to reduce the dimensionality in the data, while capturing the most variance, as demonstrated below:
 ```
-# Perform PCA: Reduce dimensionality to capture the most variance in the data.
+# perform PCA to reduce dimensionality and capture the most variance in the data.
 sc.tl.pca(adata_transposed, svd_solver='arpack')
 ```
 Following that, I performed clustering with the following code:
 ```
-# Compute Neighbors and Clusters: Determine the nearest neighbors and cluster the cells.
+# determine the nearest neighbors and cluster the cells.
 sc.pp.neighbors(adata_transposed, n_neighbors=10, n_pcs=10)
 sc.tl.leiden(adata_transposed, key_added='clusters', resolution=0.5, n_iterations=3, flavor='igraph', directed=False)